owncloud/ocis/docs/ocis/getting-started/_index.md

 ocis --version
 {{< / highlight >}}

-The health command is used to execute a health check, if the exit code equals zero the service should be up and running, if the exist code is greater than zero the service is not in a healthy state.
+The health command is used to execute a health check, if the exit code equals zero the service should be up and running, if the exit code is greater than zero the service is not in a healthy state.
 Generally this command is used within our Docker containers, it could also be used within Kubernetes.

 {{< highlight txt >}}
 ocis health --help